 The College will strive to complete a thorough, fair, impartial, and timely investigation.
-The Title IX Coordinator will appoint an investigator, who is normally a trained Department of Public Safety director, to conduct the investigation.
-The investigator appointed must be free of any conflict of interest and bias.
+The Title IX Coordinator will appoint an investigator, who may be an internal designee of the Title IX Coordinator or an external third party, to conduct the investigation.
+The investigator appointed must be free of any conflict of interest and bias as defined by this policy in the policy definitions section.
 The Complainant and the Respondent will be notified in writing of the investigator(s) assigned to their case.
 The investigator will conduct a fair and impartial investigation with the understanding that the burden of proof and the burden of gathering evidence adequate to reach a determination of responsibility rest on the College, not on the parties.
 The investigator may not have a conflict of interest or bias and will be trained, including on issues of relevance, to ensure the investigative report fairly summarizes the relevant evidence.